 Introducing Ryder-Walker’s New Mini Treks

-This year at Ryder-Walker, we have analyzed our roster of treks to pick out a series of shorter, three-hike, four-night treks that focus on bringing you straight to some of our favorite destinations in the world.
+At Ryder-Walker, we have analyzed our roster of treks to pick out a series of shorter, three-hike, four-night treks that focus on bringing you straight to some of our favorite destinations in the world.
 All of these treks are virtually accessed within hours from some of the most romantic and historic European cities.
 So, whether you are traveling for business, visiting family, or looking to spend some time in Europe’s classic cities, our destination treks will provide you with the perfect opportunity to spend time hiking in the mountains.

 The Berner Oberland is a group of absolutely awe-inspiring mountains situated up above the Swiss capital of Bern.
 In these majestic mountains, you will get to experience some of the most classic destinations in all of the Alps, including the village of Grindelwald beneath the formidable north wall of the Eiger, the precipitous waterfall valley of Lauterbrunnen, and the cliffside villages of Mürren and Wengen.

 Gateways: Bern and Zürich.
 The Oberland is easily accessed by just a few hours of train rides from either Bern or Zürich!
 Bern is a stunning city built along the glacial Aare river.

 The Italian Dolomites bring the best elements of mountain cuisine, five-star accommodation, and legendary hiking all together in one of Ryder-Walker’s most popular treks.
 For this short trek, we have focused on some of the villages with the best hotels and trails on the entire tour, including the Hotel La Perla in Corvara, a destination hotel so beloved that our clients return to it year after year just relive their memories in the gorgeous Italian village.